 Duration: 60 minutes

-Since pref night is the most serious and formal of the rounds, save your best look for last.
+Since preference night is the most serious and formal of the rounds, save your best look for last.
 Think cocktail dresses for sorority rush that you might sport for a family wedding and, again, let your personal style peek through.
-Avoid anything fitted, super short, or low-cut.
-Add tasteful heels and simple jewelry for the finishing touches to your preference night dress.
+Avoid anything too fitted, super short, or low-cut.
+Add sleek heels and simple jewelry for the finishing touches to your preference night dress.

 What to Wear: